 My favourite photo of the castle was taken near Grassmarket at a place called The Vennel.
 I would love to get a night photo from here but sadly was not able to stick around long enough on this first visit.

 The castle is open from 9:30am-5pm, but last entry is at 4pm.
-Tickets are £17.50 per adult, which was enough to price me out, but those with an interest in history would likely find that price a steal considering how much it has to offer.
+Tickets are £18 per adult, which was enough to price me out, but those with an interest in history would likely find that price a steal considering how much it has to offer.
 You can book tickets here.

 Realistically, this little-known gem should likely be a lot higher on my list.
 We only happened upon it by accident as it is kept a bit under the radar, but Kincardine Castle is spectacular.